 Could you help young people to have the best year of their life yet?

-The day events will be paid at a day rate of £125, which includes contribution towards travel expenses.
-The 3-day adventure trips will be paid at a comprehensive trip rate of £500, which also covers a pre-trip briefing, feedback writing after each trip and 2 mid-programme supervision check-ins, as well as travel expenses.
-Food and accommodation (with exception of lunch on Day 1 is provided).
+The day events will be paid at a day rate of £125.
+The 3-day adventure trips will be paid at a comprehensive trip rate of £500, which also covers a pre-trip briefing, feedback writing after each trip and 2 mid-programme supervision check-ins.
+Food and accommodation (with exception of lunch on Day 1) is provided.

-We are looking for individuals that can commit to attending all our trips over the course of a one-year programme.
+Commitment is key to this role.
+We are looking for individuals that are able to commit to attending all 6 trips over the course of at least one 1-year programme.
 They will either be Mon-Weds or Weds- Fri, during term-time.
 Dates are in the process of being secured but provisional ones are available upon request.

-• Delivering in-house adventurous activities such as low-level walks, treasure walks and outdoor cooking (in tandem with the other AYC’s).
+• Delivering in-house adventurous activities such as low-level walks, treasure walks and outdoor cooking (in tandem with the other programme delivery staff)

 • Working long days and be able to keep energy high!